 If you are putting on weight or you are feeling constantly cranky, irritable and exhausted, then please let me help you turn this around.
 Women on my 12 week programmes (there are two different ones depending if women are overweight or not), love their learning in the first online module they receive, which is simply called ‘SLEEP ALL NIGHT’.
-Michaela from Canada, posted this a few hours ago.
+Michaela from Canada, posted this recently.

 For those with poor gut health, they also love discovering that our gut is also on a 24 hour night/day rhythm, so as they learn to sleep all night, their gut health starts to improve as well.
 [This information is also in a stand-alone module for you.
 Read about it HERE].

-If this is you, then I hope you can join me.
+If this is you, then I hope you can join me on my new year January sale which you can read about HERE.
 I have a short video for you below, called ‘The Science of Your Menopause Weight Gain’ to help you understand what is happening with our weight gain in menopause.
 Lack of sleep is just one part of the puzzle.
 Becoming oestrogen dominant as your hormones change is the other part, as is your changing liver and gallbladder (if you don’t have a gallbladder, then your liver health becomes even more important for your menopause weight loss).

-Whilst 2020 has certainly emerged as a year of challenges for all of us with the pandemic and I know that many of you are experiencing extraordinary changes in your life, I hope that you might be able to join me*.
-Whilst the Covid-19 special pricing of NZ$199 has ended now, I still want to support you, so there is still a NZ$50 SAVING on the programme pricing.
-This makes is NZ$249 [AUS $235 and UK£130].
-Please use the promo code ATHOME20 when you select the programme that best suits you.
+Whilst 2020 has certainly emerged as a year of challenges for all of us with the pandemic and I know that many of you are experiencing extraordinary changes in your life, I hope that you might be able to join me on my Transform Me programme which is on sale for you.